Fakser/GAN-Project/README.md

 ![png 3](./to_readme/GAN_block_diagram.png)

 So yeah, that's how it works.
-For some mathematitians here: I am currently experimenting with different loss functions to minimize the mode collapse.
+For some mathematicians here: I am currently experimenting with different loss functions like wasserstien discriminator loss function to minimize the mode collapse problem.
 As it should be a fully automated process of training I want to find such hyperparameters that 99,99% of time my GAN will be trained create at least nice approximation of the dataset.